aditya123473892/wagtail/Managing-Wagtail-translations.md

 To be done periodically, ideally just before a new Wagtail release.
 From the root of the wagtail codebase:

-    tx pull -a --minimum-perc=30
+    cd scripts
+    ./fetch-translations.sh

 and 'git add' any new folders that are created.
-Then, within each submodule with a 'locale' folder (run `find . -name locale` to find them):

-    cd wagtail/wagtailfoo
-    django-admin compilemessages

-Again, 'git add' any new .mo files that are created.

 # Generating new source files for translation